Skip to main content

 $searchTerm = '%'. $_POST['email']. '%';

-2. Complete the implementation by binding the search parameter to the prepared statement.
-Around line 14, locate the //bind params here comment and replace it with:
+2. Finally we need to bind this parameter to the query.
+Around line 14 find the //bind params here comment and replace it with the bold code:

 $stmt->bind_param('s', $searchTerm);